 This is the first event Oculus has dedicated solely to games on the Oculus Platform.
 According to the Oculus website, fans can expect to hear news of updates to their favorite games, footage from upcoming games and “a few surprises”.

-- What is the best VR headset?
+- What are the best VR headsets?

 Price and release date